 Known as Ireland’s Alcatraz, Spike Island is also located near Cobh, just off the coast.
-Originally founded as a military instillation it later became a prison which was in operation until the 1980’s.
+Originally founded as a military installation it later became a prison which was in operation until the 1980s.
 In 2015 the island was re-opened as a tourist attraction & it was recently crowned as Europe’s leading tourist attraction.
 Tours of the island take in the fort, prison cells and the gun emplacements.
-An after dark tour is also available for those who would be interested in a more edgy but fun experience.
+An after-dark tour is also available for those who would be interested in a more edgy but fun experience.

 Of course one of the best things to do in Cork is to sample the local cuisine and the best place to start is at The English Market in Cork City Centre.
-Surrounded by beautiful 19th century architecture the market is famous for supplying local specialities such as drisheen (a type of blood pudding), spiced beef and buttered eggs.
+Surrounded by beautiful 19th-century architecture the market is famous for supplying local specialities such as drisheen (a type of blood pudding), spiced beef and buttered eggs.
 Even Queen Elizabeth II decided to pay a visit to the market in 2011 to see what all of the fuss was about!

 Garnish Island is situated in Bantry Bay just off the West Cork coast.
 The island is renowned for its beautiful gardens, Martello Tower and exotic plants, most of which are rare to Ireland.
-A short scenic ferry cruise, departing from the village of Glengarrif, takes you out to the island.
+A short scenic ferry cruise, departing from the village of Glengarriff, takes you out to the island.
 One thing to keep an eye out during the journey are the seals who frequently visit the rocks on the southern shore of the island.

 For any whiskey fans then the Jameson distillery in the town of Midleton in East Cork should definitely be on your bucket list.
-A guided tour of the distillery begins with a short film to give you a brief background to Jameson’s history before a guide takes you through the distilling process from start from finish.
-At the end of the tour each participant receives a free glass of whiskey (those who are 18 and over!).
+A guided tour of the distillery begins with a short film to give you a brief background to Jameson’s history before a guide takes you through the distilling process from the start from finish.
+At the end of the tour, each participant receives a free glass of whiskey (those who are 18 and over!).

 Cork City Gaol